 Months of entry

-The programme offers a high quality student experience through a unique programme of study taught by a range of experts within the field of Church History, encouraging the student to explore in depth a range of topics relating to the history of the Christian church from its inception to the present.
+The programme offers a high quality student experience through a strong programme of study within the field of Church History, encouraging the student to explore in depth a range of topics relating to the history of the Christian church from its inception to the present.

-The School of Theology, Religious Studies and Islamic Studies has a vibrant research culture and MTh students are encouraged to participate in research seminars.
+The Faculty of Humanities and Performing Arts has a vibrant research culture and MTh students are encouraged to participate in research seminars.